 Grandchildren bring grandparents joy, and the role that grandparents play can be a vital part of young children’s lives.
 Sadly, sometimes when a relationship breaks down or when there is a dispute between family members ( son or daughter or parents of the child/children), it can be difficult for families to take responsibility and ensure the relationship between grandparents and grandchildren remains strong.

 Parental responsibility lies with the mother and father (those named on the birth certificate) of the child or children and whilst some parents may wish to keep the relationship between grandparents and grandchildren the same after a family dispute, many parents may decide that they want to reduce or stop contact with the grandparent and grandchild altogether.
-Parents have parental responsibility which means they have the right to make decisions on behalf of their child.
+Parents have parental responsibility which means they have the right to make decisions on behalf of their children.

 Stopping grandparents ability to access their grandchildren can be a very distressing and a very sad time for grandparents; it is important that grandparents rights are shared so that grandparents can work out the best way for them to have contact with the child and be able to see their grandchild again.